-Non-certified Professional and Administrative Employees: Employees in professional and administrative positions that do not require SBEC certification (such as non-instructional administrators) are employed by contract.
+Noncertified Professional and Administrative Employees.
+Employees in professional and administrative positions that do not require SBEC certification (such as non-instructional administrators) are employed by a Chapter 21 probationary or term contract.
 Employment is not for any specified term and may be terminated at any time by either the employee or the district unless approved by the Superintendent.